awesome-cli/count-cli/README.md

 **Instead of `count-cli` you can use alias: `cc`**

 ## Options
-- `-r, --recurresive` output result including files from sub-directories
+- `-r, --recursive` output result including files from sub-directories

 ## License
 This project is licensed under the MIT License © 2020-present Jakub Biesiada